Foreign Exchange Guide to Morocco

 Moroccan Dirham (MAD) general currency information

-Morocco currency and money saving tips
+Currency and money saving tips for Morocco

 Go in spring when lots of Morocco is lush and green.
 Don't underestimate the extremes of summer and winter, they can be brutal.
 Ramadan is an interesting time to travel, but be aware that many restaurants and cafes will be shut during the day.